Q: What is the Hanford Hub?

 Q: How do I login to a computer in the library?

-A: To login to a computer in the library you will use the following:
+A: To login to a computer in the library you will use the same username and password as you would for your Universal Login.

 Q: What happens if I sign up for a class and then don’t attend?
 Do I need to drop the class myself, or will my instructor drop me?